btagliafierro/makeItCompatible/README.md

 # makeItCompatible
 <p align="justify">
-This program creates a set of spectrum-compatible ground motion from a given database that contains more than 8000 recorded accelerograms.
-The aim of this program is to make sets of accelerogram that can be used for safety checks according to <em> Eurocode 8: Design of structures for earthquake resistance - Part 1 : General rules, seismic actions and rules for buildings.</em>
+This program creates a set of spectrum-compatible ground motions from a given database that contains more than 8000 recorded accelerograms.
+The aim of this program is to make sets of accelerogram that can be used for safety checks according to <em> Eurocode 8: Design of structures for earthquake resistance - Part 1 : General rules, seismic actions and rules for buildings.</em> (a.k.a.
+EC8)

-The program will produce for you a folder in which the data are saved per each gorund motion of your set.
-Running the case with the default value and parameters, you'll get:
+The program will produce for you a folder in which the set is saved.
+By running the case with the default values and parameters, you'll get:

 ![spectra](https://user-images.githubusercontent.com/27778212/126907291-b246fab6-b5ed-4452-b6e1-ab8cc52ab93e.png)